engagetitus/programming/Phase 1_Introduction to Programming/Module 1_Programming Fundamentals with Python and HTML/lesson1.md

 - Introduction to Python and HTML

 ### What is Programming?
 Programming is the process of creating a set of instructions that tell a computer how to perform a task.
-Programming can be done using various languages such as Python, JavaScript, Java, C++, etc.
+Programming can be done using various languages such as Python, JavaScript, Java, C++,C#,Ruby,Dart etc.

 ### Why Learn Programming?
 - Problem-solving skills